They asked if I could swim in the open sea. I don’t know? Could I do it?

 Maybe I should pick the turtle project instead.
 I know for sure I could do that.

 That was fear talking.
-I was afraid just because I didn’t already know I could.
-And now I couldn’t live with myself if I took the turtle project.
+I was afraid to do this, just because I didn’t already know I could.
+And I knew that I couldn’t live with myself if I took the turtle project now.

 I figured 5’s and 6’s would maybe be fair.
 A few 4’s.
 What if I oversell myself, and then trouble them when I couldn’t hack it?
 I timidly asked him, bracing for the inevitable.
 I knew my second-guessing was a longstanding point of exasperation with him.